raxoft/form_input/README.md

 This allows you to mix various presets together and then tweak them further as needed.

 ### Internal vs External Representation

-// Covers filter, class, and format.
-Also param.code.
-// Also transform which is a bridge to next chapter.

 Now when you know how to define some parameters, let's talk about the parameter values a bit.